This post was updated on .

 Don't troll (that is, don't say things with the intent to rile people up, and don't get riled up with the intent to shut someone down, nor with the intent to inspire argument).

 Avoid sexual and political jokes.
 This even includes jokes involving sexual organs and such.
 Avoid referencing private body parts.
+Linking to science articles about private body parts, and summarizing them, is generally okay.

 Avoid using religious language when you're not obviously being religious.
 Avoid acronyms that could be interpreted to include such religious language.
 Note: Saying "thank God" is not obviously being religious, as it's a very common expression.
 It will perhaps be replaced with 'thankfully' or 'I'm thankful that'.
 Be more explicit if you really intend to thank God, and don't do it if you don't intend it.